Phil467/CSigma/docs/CSigma_Architecture_EN.md

 **CSigma** is a C++ framework currently under active development, designed to provide a **lightweight, high-performance, and fully native environment** for building modern graphical interfaces.
 It focuses on two core technical pillars:

-1. A **grouped event management system**, inspired by Win32 for optimal runtime control.
+1. A **grouped event management system**, inspired by Win32 for optimal development and runtime control.
 2. An **intelligent, AI-assisted translation engine**, capable of switching the interface language instantly, with quality-controlled translation in real time.

 ---